 We have a manufacturing facility located at our corporate headquarters in Cambridge, Massachusetts.
-We manufacture drug substance at this facility that we use for research and development purposes and for clinical trials of our product candidates.
+We manufacture drug substance at this facility that we use for commercial sales of ONIVYDE, research and development purposes and for clinical trials of our product candidates.
 We have limited experience in manufacturing products at a commercial scale.
-Our current facility may not be sufficient to permit manufacturing of our product candidates for Phase 3 clinical trials or commercial sale.
-In order to meet our business plan, which contemplates our internally manufacturing drug substance for most of our clinical trials and, over the long-term, for a significant portion of our commercial requirements, we will need to upgrade and expand our manufacturing facilities, add manufacturing personnel and ensure that validated processes are consistently implemented in our facilities.
+Our current facility may not be sufficient to permit expanded manufacture of ONIVYDE or our other product candidates for Phase 3 clinical trials or commercial sale.
+In order to meet our business plan, which contemplates our internally manufacturing drug substance for most of our clinical trials for all or a significant portion of our commercial requirements, we will need to upgrade and expand our manufacturing facilities, add manufacturing personnel and ensure that validated processes are consistently implemented in our facilities.
 The upgrade and expansion of our facilities will require additional regulatory approvals.
 In addition, it will be costly and time-consuming to expand our facilities and recruit necessary additional personnel.
 If we are unable to expand our facilities in compliance with regulatory requirements or to hire additional necessary manufacturing personnel, we may encounter delays or additional costs in achieving our research, development and commercialization objectives, including in obtaining regulatory approvals of our product candidates, which could materially damage our business and financial position.

-If our manufacturing facility is damaged or destroyed or production at this facility is otherwise interrupted, our business and prospects would be negatively affected.
+If our manufacturing facility is damaged or destroyed or production at this facility is otherwise interrupted, our business and prospects would be negatively affected and our commercialization efforts may be materially harmed.

 If the manufacturing facility at our corporate headquarters or the equipment in it is damaged or destroyed, we may not be able to quickly or economically replace our manufacturing capacity or replace it at all.
-In the event of a temporary or protracted loss of this facility or equipment, we might not be able to transfer manufacturing to a third party.
-Even if we could transfer manufacturing to a third party, the shift would likely be expensive and time-consuming, particularly since the new facility would need to comply with the necessary regulatory requirements and we would need FDA approval before selling any products manufactured at that facility.
-Such an event could delay our clinical trials or, if our product candidates are approved by the FDA, reduce our product sales.
+If such an event occurs, the supply of ONIVYDE and our other product candidates would be interrupted.
+In the event of a temporary or protracted loss of this facility or equipment, we might not be able to transfer manufacturing to a third party and could lose potential revenue from the sales of ONIVYDE and any other products for which we obtain regulatory approval.
+Even if we could transfer manufacturing to a third party, the shift would likely be expensive and time-consuming, particularly since the new facility would need to comply with the necessary regulatory requirements and we would need FDA approval before selling ONIVYDE or any other products manufactured at that facility.
+Such an event could delay our clinical trials or reduce our product sales of ONIVYDE and any other products that are approved by the FDA.